Belgian Malinois Police K9's For Sale

 The Belgian shepherd breeds were officially separated in 1959, and the registrations of Belgian Malinois began to increase, but it was still less popular than other Belgian breeds.
 Recently, this breed has gained popularity for its reputation as an excellent Police Service Dog.

-Other Protection Dog Breeds from K9 Working Dogs:
+Other Police Service Dog Breeds from K9 Working Dogs: